-Policy Planning serves as an internal think tank for the Department of State – undertaking broad analytical studies of regional and functional issues, identifying gaps in policy, and initiating policy planning and formulation to fill these gaps.
-Policy Planning also serves as an institutionalized “second opinion” on policy matters – providing recommendations and alternative courses of action to the Secretary of State.
+Policy Planning undertakes broad analytical studies of regional and functional issues, identifies gaps in policy, and initiates policy planning and formulation to fill these gaps.
+Policy Planning also serves as an institutionalized “second opinion” on policy matters, providing recommendations and alternative courses of action to the Secretary of State.

 Policy Planning assumes special projects or takes the lead on certain issues as tasked by the Secretary of State.

 Policy Planning engages functional and regional bureaus within the State Department and relevant government agencies to ensure coordination and integration of policy with longer-term objectives.

 Policy Planning acts as a liaison with nongovernmental organizations, the academic community, think tanks, and others to exchange expert views on matters relevant to U.S. policy and to ensure that broad public opinion informs the policy formulation process.

 Policy Planning holds a series of dialogues — known as planning talks — with counterparts from other countries, including our key European allies, Japan, South Korea, Australia, India, China, and Russia.
 These talks provide an opportunity to discuss broad strategic issues that go beyond crisis management or the day-to-day concerns of diplomacy.

 The speechwriters for the Secretary of State are members of the Policy Planning Staff and work together with the whole Staff and all bureaus to draft the Secretary’s speeches, public remarks, testimony before Congress, and contributions to print media.